20 ways good reward management will transform your company

 The who, how and why of giving back to employees

 Unlike benefits and perks, a key aspect of successful reward management is recognising who to reward.
 How do you fairly tease apart who has acceptably contributed to a group goal, and who has shone?
 It can be tricky, but clear communication channels and knowing everyone’s goals is a start.

 Reward management can contribute to a thriving company culture.
 If your employees are rewarded for going above and beyond, helping each other achieve, and meeting their own goals, you’ll foster a caring community and compassionate environment.
 Furthermore, this can be done to varying degrees, meaning that you won’t dilute the significance of rewards.

-Perkbox’s rewards hub helps you achieve this by offering easy to access rewards in a variety of contexts.
+Perkbox’s Celebration hub helps you achieve this by offering easy to access rewards in a variety of contexts.
 Promote healthy competition to develop individuals, or recognise a team for their quality work.
 It’s a big step towards implementing the three crucial R’s in your workplace: recognise, reward, retain.
 If you do these well, you'll have won reward management.

 So, now you know that rewarding can play a crucial role in company culture as well as employee retention, let’s look through the myriad benefits to your company that good reward management can have.